Hadryan/Photobase/README.md

 #### Authors exclusive:
 * Upload photos (select categories, resolutions, add tags, specify prices etc)<br>
-(a thumbnail and watermark are generated, and specified resolutions created)
+(a thumbnail and watermark are generated, and photos in the specified resolutions created)
 * Apply to firm
 * Receive notifications for sold images via email